-We only use natural fibres for our indoor collections, including wool, jute, cotton and hemp.
-Rugs in our Indoor Outdoor Collection are made from recycled PET fibres.
+We only use natural fibres for our indoor collections, including wool, jute and cotton.
+Our Sierra, Braid, Sherpa and Kalahari rugs are made from a blend of wool and viscose, which is a man-made fibre derived from wood pulp, to make the product lighter and silkier.
+Rugs from our Indoor Outdoor Collection are made from recycled PET fibres.

 1. Creating opportunities for economically disadvantaged producers

 3. Fair Trading Practices

 5. Ensuring no Child Labour and Forced Labour

 6. Commitment to Non Discrimination, Gender Equity and Freedom of Association